-Over 40% of the renter-occupied units and 19% of owner-occupied units have a substandard condition; however, most units only have one substandard condition.
-Notably 64% of the rental units and 57% of the owner-occupied units were built prior to 1980.
-Therefore, poor housing conditions are likely caused by aging.
+Over 40% of the renter-occupied units and 19% of owner-occupied units have a selected substandard condition.
+Most units only have one substandard condition.
+Notably, 64% of the rental units and 57% of the owner-occupied units were built prior to 1980.
+Therefore, poor housing conditions may be caused by aging.